muratk5n/thirdwave/en/mbl/2023/week05.md

 ---

-*The Last of Us*, zombies still sell; fine scifi.
-Pedro Pascal is everywhere.

----

 BBC: "The race to make diesel engines run on hydrogen..
 Engineers at the University of New South Wales (UNSW) say they have successfully modified a conventional diesel engine to use a mix of hydrogen and a